pieterkdevilliers/audio-filters-heroku/README.md

 ![alt text](https://github.com/pieterkdevilliers/audio-filters/blob/main/docs/images/readme-images/project-preview.png)
 The image is from [Am I responsive?](http://ami.responsivedesign.is/)

-This is a simple website allowing the user to calculate the compnent values for either a Passive Low Pass Filter or a Passive High Pass Filter.
+This is a simple website allowing the user to calculate the component values for either a Passive Low Pass Filter or a Passive High Pass Filter.

 The user enters 2 out of the 3 required values, and the calculator will calculate the value of the third component.

-The business goals of this website are:
+The goals of this website are:
-* Increase brand awareness.
-* Reach wider clients by showcasing the designers’ portfolio.
-* Generate leads (via the contact page).
-* Simple and straightforward UX design close to the definer’s’ concept i.e. simplicity.
-* Create realistic expectations of the design process and establish smooth designer-client relationship.
+* Generate traffic in order to generate AdSense revenue.

-The customer visit this website to:
+The user visit this website to:
-* Search for a reliable and skilful interior designer to enhance their living and/or working environments.
-* Have enough compelling and convincing evidence that this designer is the right fit for their project.
-* Find the contact information effortlessly by filling up a form to hire the designer.
-* Understand how the design process works and what the time scale is.
+* Calculate the component values for Passive Low Pass or Passive High Pass filters.
+* An example of this would be to limit the lowest frequencies being sent to a pair of hi-fi speakers.

 # UX
-Most designer websites increase the cognitive load on the user which might make the users feel intimidated or overwhelmed.
-My aim was to create a simple website where the information is accessible effortlessly.
-Deciding to renovate living or working spaces is a difficult task; it is time-consuming, complex and expensive.
-Therefore, people might delay it until they can find someone who they can rely on.
-I want the design and content of the website to make this decision making process easier for potential clients.
+The design of the site is purposefully simple and single-use focussed.
+There are only two calculators at this stage, and the site makes it easy for the user to know which filter type they are calculating component values for.

 ### Ideal client
 The ideal client for this business is: